pouthergust/HelloWorld/README.md

 # HelloWorld
  First repository created on the desktop app

-Created in a Curso em video's live class

-It was created only just to pratice my initial knowledge
+## What's this?

+This is the first repository that I commit.
+Credits: Curso em video The layout was based on a theme based on a sociology class that I had many years ago, but I managed to reuse it for tests and to pratice my initial knowledge

+## Technologies

+* HTML
+* CSS

-IN PROGRESS...
+IN PROGRESS... 🚧
+#nerverStopLearning🚀